truekas/PencilSharpener/README.md

 Afterward, re-insert your charger AND KEEP IT PLUGGED IN while pushing `esc + refresh + power` to enter the device recovery menu.
 Then press `ctrl + d` and as soon as the screen goes black, press the keys to re-open the recovery menu.

 Insert your sh1mmer USB and then choose to boot from it.
 You may get a `no valid image` error.
-If this happens, you need to re-flash the correct keys to the device.
-Please follow the [Rolled Keys](#fixing-rolled-keys) section.
+If this happens, you need to re-flash the correct keys to the device using instructions in the [rolled keys](#fixing-rolled-keys) section.

 Re-open the recovery menu and boot into sh1mmer.
 You should choose `utilities > unenroll` and after it gives an error, open the bash console WHILE MAKING SURE THE PINS ARE STILL BRIDGED and run:
 ```